1. Plant in partial to full sun in areas with good drainage

 1. Fertilize with granular bulb fertilizer

 Fertilize with granular bulb fertilizer in the late winter/early spring when the greenery first shows up.
 Liquid fertilizer can be used on the leaves when bulbs are blooming.
-We use a 4-12-12 which is available in our gift shop.
+We use a 4-12-12.

 2. Inspect foliage tips